Gail Burns-Smith Award

 She worked tirelessly to ensure that everyone had access to services they need.
 Gail ensured that the needs of Spanish speaking victims were met, by implementing a statewide Spanish hotline, one of only two in the country.
 At the same time, she secured funding to hire bilingual/bicultural Spanish-speaking advocates at six sexual assault crisis centers in the state.
 To meet the needs of deaf and hearing impaired victims, Gail acquired funding in 1997 to provide TTY machines for each of the sexual assault crisis centers.

-2013 nominations are due by May 31, 2013.
-To nominate a candidate for the Gail Burns-Smith Award submit the following to:
+2015 nominations are due by March 20, 2015.
+To nominate a candidate for the Gail Burns-Smith Award:

 - Submit a biographical sketch/resume of the nominee.